Readeem/insurance-service/README.md

 ## Deploy

 1. Make sure you have docker and compose plugin installed on your target machine.
-2. Clone the repository with `git clone https://github.com/Readeem/insurance-service`
+2. Clone the repository with `git clone https://github.com/Readeem/insurance-service`.
-3. Rename `example.env` to `.env` and fill the blank values.
+3. Move to the repository directory `cd insurance-service`.
+4. Copy the `example.env` into `.env` with `cp example.env .env`.
+5. Fill all of the blank variables.
-4. Run `docker-compose up`.
+6. Run `docker-compose up`.